Table Of Contents

 The above best practices for cloud cost optimization all require a lot of data — data that is linked to specific teams and cloud features.

-While many cloud cost optimization tools can help you reduce cloud spend to some degree, few have the ability to provide the detailed data needed to reasonably administer these best practices.
-Most cloud cost optimization software products essentially look backwards, and lack the ability to map costs directly to the activities that generate them.
+While many cloud cost optimization tools can help you reduce cloud spending to some degree, few can provide the detailed data needed to administer these best practices reasonably.
+Most cloud cost optimization software products essentially look backward and lack the ability to map costs directly to the activities that generate them.

-They may reveal when a cost spiked yesterday (after it has already resulted in an unanticipated expense), for example.
+For example, they may reveal when a cost spiked yesterday (after it has already resulted in an unanticipated expense).
 But typically, they will not be able to pinpoint the precise event or feature that produced the spike.

 Instead, it’s up to your developers to pore through a lengthy report to determine what caused the spike.
 The cost anomaly may continue until the source is detected, and developers will waste time looking for the cause instead of focusing on more valuable work.